creatvie-introvert/btr-directory-mvp/README.md

 ## Deployment (Heroku)

 The project is deployed to **Heroku**, providing a publicly accessible live version of the application.
-This section documents the steps required to depoy the project and configure the production environment.
+This section documents the steps required to deploy the project and configure the production environment.

 ### Create a Heroku app

 1. Log in to your Heroku account
 2. From the dashboard, click **New → Create new** app
 3. Enter a unique app name
-4. Select the appropiate region
+4. Select the appropriate region
 5. Click **Create app**

-### Configure ebvironment variables
+### Configure environment variables

 In the Heroku dashboard:
 1. Navigate to **Settings → Config Vars**